 Protein is a vital part of the human diet.
 Without it, the human body cannot complete many functions or build what makes you, you like hair, skin, bones, and muscles.
-Even though protein is abundant in animal products, there are several alternatives when it comes to protein intake.
-Let’s take a look at why moringa shines as a complete plant protein!
+Protein is abundant in animal products, and there are also alternatives when it comes to protein intake.
+Let’s take a look at how moringa shines as a complete plant protein!

 What’s up with Protein?